Asymptotic e-processes: Introduction

-\paragraph{This work: asymptotic e-processes.} We propose the concept of \emph{$r$-asymptotic e-processes}, often abbreviated ``asymptotic e-processes'' when $r$ is clear from context, and define them as doubly-indexed nonnegative processes $(E_{m,n})_{m,n \in \N}$, as introduced in the previous section.
-Intuitively, we require $(E_{m,n})_{n \in \N}$ to approximate an e-process in a suitable limiting sense whenever $m \to \infty$.
-The definition needs to satisfy two constraints: \begin{enumerate*}[label=(\roman*)] \item compatibility with the \gls{savi} framework, in the sense that \gls{savi} should be possible asymptotically; and \item to be easily constructed from sufficiently regular asymptotic e-variables, as this is arguably one of the key strengths of (non-asymptotic) e-processes. \end{enumerate*} This second requirement is critical to enable practical relevance.
+We propose the concept of a \emph{(uniformly) \gls{saep}} as a doubly-indexed nonnegative process $(E_{m,n})_{m,n \in \N}$ that possesses the defining property of an e-process in a suitable limiting sense whenever $m \to \infty$: informally, we require the condition

+\emph{over sequences $(\tau_m)_{m \in \N}$ of stopping times that are pointwise bounded by the values of the extended integer horizon sequence $r = (r_m)_{m \in \N} \subset \N \cup \{\infty\} $ for every $m \in \N$}.
+The terminology is based on the work of \cite{ignatiadisAsymptoticCompoundEvalues2024}, as the definition involves uniformly strongly asymptotic e-variables.
+We also introduce the weaker notion of \emph{(uniformly) \glspl{aep}}, for which the defining property only holds for the thresholded process $(E_{m,n}\pwMin t)_{m,n\in\N}$, where $t\in\Rnn$ is arbitrary.
+Clearly, the definition of \citet[Definition 4.2]{chuggPostHocLargeSampleStatistical2026} is recovered for the constant sequence $r_m \equiv \infty$ for all $m \in \N$, and the example they construct in Proposition 4.4 is a uniformly $r$-asymptotic e-process with $r\equiv\infty$.
+In our work, however, we reserve the generic term ``asymptotic e-process'' to designate informally $r$-\glspl{aep} or $r$-\glspl{saep} when neither the sequence $r$ nor the strength of the notion are relevant to the discussion.
+We show that this general definition satisfies two constraints: \begin{enumerate*}[label=(\roman*)] \item compatibility with the \gls{savi} framework, in the sense that \gls{savi} is possible asymptotically; and \item processes of this type are easily constructed from sufficiently regular asymptotic e-variables, as this is arguably one of the key strengths of (non-asymptotic) e-processes. \end{enumerate*} This second requirement is critical for practical relevance.

-As motivated in the previous section, the definition incorporates a monitoring horizon $r = (r_m)_{m \in \N}$ that grows with the approximation index $m\in\N$, capturing the time horizon up to which the process enjoys anytime-valid properties asymptotically.
-In particular, our definition implies the following asymptotic version of Ville's inequality (\cref{thm:asymptotic-ville}):
+As motivated in the previous section, the monitoring horizon sequence $r = (r_m)_{m \in \N}$ typically grows with the approximation index $m\in\N$, capturing the time horizon up to which the process enjoys anytime-valid properties asymptotically.
+In particular, our definition implies an asymptotic version of Ville's inequality (\cref{thm:asymptotic-ville}), which is stated for $r$-\glspl{saep} as:

 When $r_m\to\infty$ as $m\to\infty$, the guarantees are truly anytime-valid in the limit; this is certainly the most interesting and motivating case, but we allow general choices.
 The inequality \cref{eq:asymptotic-ville-intro} confirms that for asymptotic e-processes, Ville's inequality holds for increasingly large time horizons as the approximation quality improves.
 We visualize this phenomenon in \cref{fig:intro-experiment}.